 Hut trip aficionado Joy Martin shares tips and tricks of the trade that will have you comfy, cozy and rocking’ out in style.

-Story by Joy Martin, photos by Jason Bushey
+Photos by Jason Bushey

 So you have a good planner in your group and nailed the hut-trip lottery.
 Congratulations.
 The approach to an idyllic backcountry hut can be a slog, especially if you’ve never had weight on your back navigating an icy skin track.
 Whether you’re skinning thousands of vertical feet or sledding in a few miles, your hut trip will be a guaranteed success with these essential and not-so-essential tools.